jdelouche/Fix/README.md

 Programs are so easy to write that I decided to use this paradigm extensively in my pet project of [text musical notation](https://github.com/jdelouche/hmusic/blob/master/src/Data/Amp/Music/Midi/Midi.hs) and also to [monitor cpu activity on Linux](https://github.com/jdelouche/hproc/blob/master/src/Hproc/Hproc.hs).

 No monads !
 A strong point of simplification thanks to the data types construction/deconstruction which allows to avoid the much feared and [cumbersome Monads](https://github.com/jdelouche/FeelAndSeeHaskellBasics/blob/master/FeelandSeeHaskellBasics.pdf), the mechanism is based only on function compositions.
-Of course, except for some functors not havving deconstrution like the IO Monad.
+Of course, except for some functors that cannot have deconstrutions data types like the IO Monad.

 Find below a description of the types used in this example: